ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

-# Official support
+# Official tournament support

-The osu!team runs a program where at their discretion, they may opt to provide community-run tournaments that abide by a certain set of criteria and expectations with extra support.
+The [osu!team](/wiki/People/The_Team) runs a program where they may opt to provide community-run tournaments that abide by a certain set of criteria and expectations with extra support, at their discretion.

 ## Benefits

 Officially supported tournaments have access to:

 - **Profile badge prizes for first-place winners**
-- Assessment for a main-menu banner during major matches (generally quarterfinals and above), subject to availability and criteria (see FAQ section below)
+- Assessment for a main-menu banner during major matches (generally quarterfinals and above), subject to availability and criteria (see the [FAQ](#frequently-asked-questions-faq) section below)
-- A listing in the [automatic tournament registrations system](/community/tournaments)
+- A listing in the [automatic tournament registrations system](https://osu.ppy.sh/community/tournaments)
 - A dedicated screening process to prevent players with serious integrity infringements (cheating, multiaccounting, tournament bans) from playing

 ## Expectations